elanroth/elanroth.github.io/README.md

 Valid words courteous of https://gist.github.com/deostroll/7693b6f3d48b44a89ee5f57bf750bd32

-Plan
-- Login page
-    - cant see tiles until game starts
+Features to add
-- Request a letter
+- minigame while waiting in the lobby (add a letter each time and make anagram)
-- Dump logic
+- save words for analysis
+- reset lobby names everyday
-    - Dump in front of someone
+- deump in front of enemies
-    - Issue: dumping a selection does not give enough new tiles
-- Save all words used
-    - Save by user for stats
-    - End game

-Edits post 5 players
-- make it big
-- add rows at the bottom for more space
-- zoom feature to see whole board
-- see full board button, include extra rows/cols on the outside
+- request a letter

 Local Firebase RTDB emulator
 - Start the emulator: `firebase emulators:start --only database --project demo`